 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This indicates the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers are skin damage caused by staying in the same position for too long.
+This is the percentage of residents who have had a pressure ulcer.
+Pressure ulcers are damage to the skin caused by remaining in the same position for an excessive period of time.

 Minimizes Serious Falls